Yashwant Sinha: Finance minister

 Sinha was the finance minister until 1 July 2002, when he exchanged jobs with foreign minister Jaswant Singh.
 Sinha, during his tenure, was forced to roll back some of his government's major policy initiatives for which he was much criticised.
 Still, Sinha is widely credited with pushing through several major reform measures that put the Indian economy on a firm growth trajectory.
 Among them are lowering of real interest rates, introducing tax deduction for mortgage interest, freeing up the telecommunications sector, helping fund the National Highways Authority, and deregulating the petroleum industry.
 Sinha is also known for being the first Finance Minister to break the 53-year tradition of presenting the Indian budget at 5 pm local time, a practice held over from British Rule days that sought to present the Indian budget at a time convenient to the British Parliament (1130am GMT) rather than India's Parliament.

 Sinha has written a comprehensive account of his years as Finance Minister titled Confessions of a Swadeshi Reformer.

 Yashwant Sinha has been accused by opponents, and by other political observers of trying to promote nepotism by nominating his son Jayant Sinha as a successor to contest from Hazaribagh overlooking the interests of many other loyal party workers, though he tried to justify the nomination of his son as a party decision.

-Honors
+Honours

 In 2015, he was awarded Officier de la Légion d’Honneur, the highest civilian distinction of France.
 It was bestowed upon him in recognition of his work as Union Minister of Finance, Minister of External Foreign Affairs and for his invaluable contribution to international issues.